Lightning strike quickly, beat Bruins 4-1, lead series 2-1

 Palat made it 2-0 just 92 seconds later on a shot that deflected off Bruins defenseman Torey Krug and into the net.

+"It's not good, obviously, but we've come back a lot," said Bruins coach Bruce Cassidy, whose team has won 21 games this season in which it gave up the first goal.

+"So this is nothing new," he said "You've still got 50-some minutes left.
+There's going to be a lull from the crowd, but you've got to get it back. ...
+The second and third goals, to me, are much worse."

-It stayed that way until the Lightning picked up a power play in the final two minutes when Krug tripped Cirelli as he chased after the puck with an empty net in front of him.
+It stayed 3-1 through the second period and most of the third, until the Lightning picked up a power play in the final two minutes of the game when Krug tripped Cirelli as he chased after the puck with an empty net in front of him.

 The Lightning made it 4-1 anyway when Steven Stamkos found the empty net on the power play with 42 seconds left.